-WWF’s Chief of Strategic Communications and External Relations, Kim Stengert elaborated that with this experience the visitors can take a step back, look at the planet and hear David Attenbrough explain what the big problems are — but also giving a glimmer of hope should we act fast enough.
+WWF’s Chief of Strategic Communications and External Relations, Kim Stengert elaborated that the exhibition allows visitors to take a step back, look at the planet, and hear David Attenbrough explain what the big problems are – but it also serves to give a glimmer of hope should we act fast enough.

-Jessica Lee, Netflix’s Vice President of Communication, recalled a story of her husband watching the documentary, being moved to the point of wanting to take action.
-She said that with the documentary footage being used in conjunction with the experience, she hopes others will do the same.
+Jessica Lee, Netflix’s Vice President of Communication, shared that her husband watched the documentary and was so moved that he took action.
+With the documentary footage being used in conjunction with the experience, she hopes others will be equally moved.

-Regarding AR, Google APAC’s Head of Creative Technology, Miguel de Andrés-Clavera complemented its use; reasoning that since we make sense of the world with our eyes, AR helps create experiences that add on to it — providing more than we can actually see.
+Regarding AR, Google APAC’s Head of Creative Technology, Miguel de Andrés-Clavera complimented its use, explaining that as we make sense of the world with our eyes, AR helps create experiences that provide more than we can actually see.

 Trent Clews-de Castells, CEO of PHORIA, mused that technology has come to a point that it can communicate and shine a light on issues around the world in a new experience, and that he was excited to share what REWILD could do.

-The session ended with a group photo-taking before we were led to another room to try our hand at the AR experience.
+We were then led to another room to try our hand at the AR experience.
 Inside the room, we were greeted by a giant IMAX screen as well as eager WWF volunteers waiting to show us the experience.
-We were then split into groups before it began.

-Being handed a Google Pixel 3 phone, the volunteers instructed us to point the phone towards markers that were on the floor — soon, we were seeing a globe on our screens while Sir David narrated the premise of Our Planet.
-Gradually, the globe changed forms as the fictive anecdote went on, unravelling the different lands, giving us a preview of the world we will visit.
+Being handed a Google Pixel 3 phone, the volunteers instructed us to point the phone towards markers that were on the floor.
+Soon, we were seeing a globe on our screens while Sir David narrated the premise of Our Planet.
+Gradually, the globe changed forms as the fictive anecdote went on, unravelling the different lands and giving us a preview of the world we will visit.

 We were then told we would be visiting the forests for our preview as it is based on one of the early episodes of the 8-part series.
 Soon, the screen transported us to the forests of Borneo.
 Lines on the floor that tracked our position as we moved around to reforest the area, essentially “rewilding” our planet.

-Before the experience ended, we were told to stake a pledge into helping our environment — inviting us to etch our names into the globe to show our support.
+Before the experience ended, we were encouraged to stake a pledge into helping our environment, thus inviting us to etch our names into the globe to show our support.

 The experience only lasted 10 minutes, but we left the session thoroughly impressed with the immersiveness of the technology, which even had us doing a double-take at the role we have on the environment.

-Other than the aforementioned Forests section we previewed, the public can also experience the Oceans of Asia, Grasslands of Mongolia and Frozen worlds of the Arctic.
+Besides the aforementioned Forests section we previewed, the public can also experience the Oceans of Asia, Grasslands of Mongolia, and Frozen worlds of the Arctic.
 Each section comes with its own unique experience.